soumilshah1995/aws-dms-kinesis-flink-hudi/README.md

 ```

-### Step 5 :  Start making changes to your sales tables and run python scripts
+### Step 5 :  Start making changes to your sales tables and run python scripts make sure to add aws secret and access key in ENV Var or simply hard code it
 ```

 try: